simplicitesoftware/documentation/docs/make/businessprocess/business-process.md

 ---
-sidebar_position: 41
+sidebar_position: 10
 title: Business process
 ---

 Business process
 =====================

-### What is a Business process ?
+## What is a Business process ?

 This document describes the business process configuration to create a business process "Screen workflow".

 Note that simple business process can only rely on configuration.

 You **need** to implement one or several hooks if you want to apply out some dynamic business logic that goes beyond what can be configured.
-See this [document] (/docs/core/businessobject-code-hooks)

-### How to create a Business process "Screen worflow" ?
+## How to create a Business process "Screen workflow" ?

-#### Create a business process
+### Create a business process

-Name: unique name required
+- Name: unique name required
-Code: internal code required
+- Code: internal code required
-Type: Screen workflow
+- Type: Screen workflow
-Source code: any java class which modify default behavior
+- Source code: any java class which modify default behavior
-Module: application module
+- Module: application module

 When the process is created 2 activities are generated: Begin and End.
 If these two activities did not exist or were removed, they must be created manually.